 The website must comply with Sisel’s non-disparagement provisions (see Section 5.3).
 This includes, but is not limited to, claims that may directly or indirectly disparage other Distributors, such as “only legitimate” or “only certified” Distributor.

 Distributor websites may link a page about Sisel products to a home page which contains multiple Sisel products for sale or advertisement.
-Both the Sisel product page and the home page must comply with Sisel’s advertising policies and must be approved by Sisel.
+Both the Sisel product page and the home page must comply with Sisel’s advertising policies and procedures.
 The Sisel product page itself must advertise only Sisel products and not link to any of the other products and services.
-Sisel reserves the right to deny sites that portray Sisel products in a comparatively unfavorable way.
-Sisel also reserves the right to deny approval of placing Sisel products on a home page with products or services of a questionable or offensive nature, in its sole discretion.
+Sisel reserves the right to inform Distributors that their site needs to be modified if it portrays Sisel products in a comparatively unfavorable way, violates another’s intellectual property right, or is otherwise out of compliance.
+Sisel also reserves the right to deny the placing Sisel products on a home page with products or services of a questionable or offensive nature, in its sole discretion.

 Distributor websites may not be linked to any website that Sisel deems to be of questionable or offensive nature.
 Also, the Distributor website may not link to sites that contain curative or income claims in connection with Sisel’s products.

-Distributor websites must link to the company’s website at www.sisel.net (or other domain(s) as may be officially adopted) and may link to other sites that have been approved by the Sisel Compliance Department.
+Distributor websites can link to the Company’s website at www.sisel.net (or other domain(s) as may be officially adopted) and may link to other sites that have been approved by the Sisel Compliance Department.

 Distributor websites may link to other sites that contain legitimate scientific research.
-When linking to such sites, Distributor must have permission to link to the website, and a disclaimer must be included.
-The disclaimer should state something to the effect:
+When linking to such sites, Distributor should seek permission to link to the website, and include a disclaimer that should state something to the effect: